Important Information for 2020 & 2021 travelers

 Are you a traveler on your way to iceland

-You need the tracing app and to fill out a form in order to enter Iceland.
+There are a few things to keep in mind.
 Please visit the FAQ section to find the links and information from the Icelandic government.

 The best way to travel